nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Autoformatting in KnottyPlanners:**<br>

 * KnottyPlanners aligns with industry standards by automatically formatting the `NAME`, `JOB`, `TAG` and `WEDDING NAME` fields.
+* All other fields that are not mentioned above are not formatted and will be saved based on your user input.

 * For each field:
     - The first letter of each word is auto-capitalised.